Mina the Hollower: How to Manage Bones, Respawns, and Weapons

 Respawn rules: checkpoints are recovery hubs, not just save markers

-This changes how you should route an area.
-A checkpoint is effectively your supply hub.
-It is where you heal, refill, reset enemy positions, and decide whether to push onward with your current Bones total.
-If a path from that checkpoint to the next objective is long, dangerous, or not yet mapped in your head, the correct play is often to make one scouting run first and a profit run second.
-Trying to do both at once is how you end up carrying too much value into an unknown corridor.
+This changes how you route an area.
+If a path from the checkpoint to the next objective is long, dangerous, or not yet mapped in your head, the correct play is usually a scouting run first and a profit run second.
+Trying to do both at once is how you end up carrying too much value into an unknown corridor and losing it.

-• Leave a checkpoint only after deciding whether your current Bones should be spent, leveled, or intentionally kept as currency.
+• Before you leave a checkpoint, decide whether your Bones should be spent, leveled, or banked to Bonestone.

-• Assume enemies will reset when you rest, so do not rely on “I already cleared that” unless you are continuing without a checkpoint stop.
+• Assume enemies reset when you rest, so do not rely on “I already cleared that” once you have returned to a checkpoint.

-• Use checkpoints to break zones into repeatable loops: scout route, unlock shortcut, then run it cleanly.
+• Use checkpoints to break zones into repeatable loops: scout the route, unlock the shortcut, then run it cleanly.

-• If your Vials are low, treat that the same way you would treat low health; it is often the better moment to reset than one room later.
+• If your healing stock is low, treat that the way you would treat low health — it is often the better moment to reset than one room later.

-That checkpoint logic also explains why Mina can feel punishing early: the game is asking for route knowledge and spending discipline at the same time.
+That checkpoint logic is also why Mina can feel punishing early: it asks for route knowledge and spending discipline at the same time.
 Once you accept that, the difficulty becomes much more readable.
+For exactly what to buy and grab in your opening run, see our first-hour guide to early loot and spending.

 🎮